Pfizer Inc is recalling all lots of its anti-smoking drug Chantix because it contains high levels of cancer-causing agents.

 Scientists have detected 109 industrial chemicals in pregnant women and newborn babies, including 55 chemicals never before reported in people and 42 “mystery chemicals,” whose sources and uses are unknown.

 Medical experts are warning people who have a history of severe allergic reactions (such as anaphylactic shock) to vaccines, food, or medications to avoid getting the new Covid vaccination until they first discuss their situation with their healthcare provider.
+The FDA gave a new warning for Guillain-Barré syndrome.

 Scientists have recently discovered that pesticides commonly used as flea treatments for pets are contaminating rivers.
 The new research reveals widespread contamination, with two neurotoxic pesticides found in concentrations that far exceed accepted safe limits.
 More specifically, researchers have found widespread contamination of rivers with two neurotoxic pesticides commonly used in veterinary flea products: fipronil and the neonicotinoid imidacloprid.